 The UAS NF stores the GPSI, USS Identifier (and the binding with the GPSI) and the CAA-level UAV ID (and the binding with the GPSI).

+NOTE z: For each UAV, the UAS NF may store and maintain multiple authorized USSes inforomation as part of the UUAA context.

 6. The UAS NF sends the SMF+PGW-C an Authentication Response message, including the GPSI, the UUAA result (success/failure), the authorized CAA-level UAV ID, and the UUAA Authorization Payload received in step 5.

 7. The SMF+PGW-C sends to the UE the UUAA result (success/failure) and the UUAA Authorization Payload received in step 5.
 The message(s) used in step 7 and any further actions the SMF+PGW-C takes are given in TS 23.256 [3].